 For example, this is the SAME donut file.
 The one on the left is printed through Photoshop with an ICC profile and the colors are true to life.
 The one on the right was printed through Cricut Design Space which has no color profile.
 I was hoping to use the Print then Cut feature to cut around my donut instead of having to do it by hand but instead… HELLO ORANGE.

 It’s hard to believe those are made with the same PNG!
 Learn more about installing ICC profiles here.
-Look for more information on all of this in the future!

 The Sublimation Transfer is Reversed